Visiting Scholars – General Information

 - Two Recommendation Letters

-- Written agreement of the Scalia Law faculty member who will serve as the faculty host.
+- Signed agreement of the Scalia Law faculty member who will serve as the faculty host, available here.

 The complete package of documents should be submitted via electronic transmission (preferred) to firstname.lastname@example.org or by mail to 3301 Fairfax Drive, MS 1G3, Arlington, VA 22201.